Greenyhua/IBL-neural-decision-mapping/README.md

 Hi!
 This repo is our code collection for our Neuromatch project _Mapping Decision-Related Neural Dynamics Across the Mouse Brain Using Machine Learning Approaches_, using IBL data.
-Most scripts are not perfect, but they reflect our real workflow, explorations, and some trial-and-error.
+Most scripts are not perfect.
-If you find bugs or have ideas, just open an issue or PR (or email me at qingshijiark800@gmail.com).
+You can always email me at qingshijiark800@gmail.com if there's problem!
 **This whole thing is a work in progress, but I hope it helps someone!**

 ---